manuparra/FreeIPA/README.md

 In the IPA domain, there are three types of machines:

-	Servers, which manage all of the services used by domain members Replicas, which are essentially copies of servers (and, once copied, are identical to serve
++ Servers, which manage all of the services used by domain members
++ Replicas, which are essentially copies of servers (and, once copied, are identical to serve)
++ Clients, which connect to the Servers to authentication and authorization

+In